mtvs/eloquent-aggregate-rating/README.md

+# Eloquent Aggregate Rating

-# Ratings Aggregation for The Laravel Eloquent Model
+Automatic ratings aggregation for a Laravel Eloquent model with reviews.

 This package aggregates the ratings' average and count of a model, which is reviewed, and updates the model on the occurance of the specified events, e.g.: